mergesort/GenericCells/README.md

-# GenericTableCell
+# GenericCells

-#### Creating UITableViewCell subclasses is so Swift 2.
+#### Creating UITableViewCell and UICollectionViewCell subclasses is so Swift 2 point zero.

 ---

-Introducing, _*GenericTableCell*_.
-Capitalizing on Swift's generics, we can get all the benefits of a custom UITableViewCell class, without the hassle of a new class for each of them.
+Introducing, GenericCells!… Capitalizing on Swift's generics, we can get all the benefits of a custom UITableViewCell or UICollectionViewCell class, without the hassle of a new class for each of them.

 ---

-#### Let's show you how ot use it.
+#### Let's show you how to use it.

 Create a UIView subclass for the layout you want: